ericjanto/birdnest-assignment/README.md

 ## Deployment
 The backend is deployed at [birdnest.herokuapp.com](https://birdnest.herokuapp.com).
 The frontend is deployed at [birdnest-assignment.vercel.app](https://birdnest-assignment.vercel.app/).

-They are deployed at two different hosting providers as Heroku provides the functionality for continuously caching data 24/7, which Vercel is lacking as far as I know.
+They are deployed at two different hosting providers as Heroku provides the functionality for continuously caching data 24/7, which Vercel is lacking as far as I know (but maybe their new Lambda functions could solve this?).
 For the frontend, I prefer the continuous deployment experience with Vercel.

 ## Installation and Local Setup
 1. `cd` into the respective server or frontend folder of this repository.